darribas/gds17/content/lectures/lecture_09.md

 * Empirical (Social) Sciences
 * ...

-## When not (necessarily)
+## When Not (necessarily)

 <div class='fragment'>
 **`Exploratory analysis`**

-When you are not sure what you are after, inferring causality might be too high of a price to pay to get a sense of the main relationships
+Distracting if not enough knowledge about the dataset
 </div>

 <div class='fragment'>